Thanks to my homegirl Rachel, I’m making some life changes and finally making and crossing off BIG goals!

 There were several pages in “Girl, Stop Apologizing” where I found myself highlighting phases, laughing out loud and sending screen- shots to friends.
 Both books are written for the everyday woman.
 Not just the single working lady, the stay at home mom, or the grandma who has “lived”, but EVERYONE.
 Hollis asks us to make goals and to improve.
 Because: we, are made for more!
 Hollis was able to share her story and her advice while telling her readers in a hilarious “take it or leave it” fashion persuaded me to not only keep reading “Girl Stop Apologizing” but to also reevaluate my life for the better.
 Thanks to my homegirl Rachel I’m making some life changes!

 I cannot wait to share this phenomenal book with other readers across the nation.
 So, like the first book- we at Mommy Convos have created an in-depth book club questions- this time I’m going to share the top 10 questions you *need to ask during book club.
-And then, because I am a nerd, we will have another sections of questions with page references so you can have a more in-depth book club meeting!
-(These type of discussions are my favorite!)
+And then, because I am a nerd, we will have another section of questions with page references so you can have a more in-depth book club meeting!
+(These types of discussions are my favorite!)

 1.)
 What was your biggest take away from the novel?